Manitoba Historical Society

 Historic Sites of Manitoba: Manitoba Government Telephones Building / Brandon General Museum and Archives (19 Ninth Street, Brandon)

-This three-storey brick and stone building on Ninth Street in Brandon was designed by Winnipeg architect William Fingland as a two-storey structure and built between 1916 and 1917 by the construction firm of Hazelton & Walin for Manitoba Government Telephones (later Manitoba Telephone System) at a cost of about $60,000.
+This three-storey brick and stone building on Ninth Street in Brandon, measuring 57 feet by 57 feet, was designed by Winnipeg architect William Fingland as a two-storey structure and built between 1916 and 1917 by the construction firm of Hazelton and Walin for Manitoba Government Telephones (later Manitoba Telephone System) at a cost of about $60,000.

-In 1929, an addition and alterations were designed by Winnipeg architect Alexander D. Melville and the building was occupied by the firm until 1968 when it built a new building at the southeast corner of Victoria Avenue and Eighteenth Street.
+In 1949, a three-storey brick addition, measuring 57 feet by 62 feet, designed by architect Robert Bryan Ross, was added to the rear of the building.
+Further alterations, also designed by Ross, were completed in 1964 and the building was occupied by the firm until around 1968 when it built a new building at the southeast corner of Victoria Avenue and Eighteenth Street.

 Source: Gordon Goldsborough